Discover the best way to learn Hebrew online. Our dynamic, contextualised lessons teach beginners to speak and read the Hebrew language.

 Toda תודה - Thank you

-The best way to learn Hebrew words is not to focus on vocabulary lists but to practice speaking and hearing the language as often as possible.
+The best way to learn Hebrew words is not to focus on vocabulary lists but to practise speaking and hearing the language as often as possible.
 That’s why Rosetta Stone uses a Dynamic Immersion® method and a robust menu of features like Stories that help learners broaden their exposure by reading along with native speakers.
-Immersed in a learning environment rich with the audio and visual cues that stimulate deeper connections, these bite-sized lessons sync across devices so you can practice learning Hebrew anytime and anywhere.
+Immersed in a learning environment rich with the audio and visual cues that stimulate deeper connections, these bite-sized lessons sync across devices so you can practise learning Hebrew anytime and anywhere.

 The Best Way to Learn Hebrew Pronunciation

 Like several other languages, Hebrew pronunciatio has a few unique sounds that may be unfamiliar to English speakers.
 One of the trademark sounds of the Hebrew language is a deep, throaty noise like the one you use to pronounce the “ch” in Bach.
-You can practice making this sound in your throat by expelling noise while pretending that you’re breathing on a window, trying to steam it up.
+You can practise making this sound in your throat by expelling noise while pretending that you’re breathing on a window, trying to steam it up.
 It may also help to listen to spoken Hebrew often and immerse yourself in the natural cadence of the language’s pronunciation.

 Because the traditional Hebrew alphabet or written script consists entirely of consonants, it can be tricky to get the hang of how to pronounce some words.
 In some texts, dots and lines were used to indicate the vowel sounds, but those are less common in modern Hebrew.
 Four of the Hebrew consonants can also double as vowels, so listen closely for how those letters are being pronounced in common Hebrew words you encounter.